Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     }
     ```

-> [!Note]
+> [!NOTE]
 > A C# record type is a reference type that provides built-in functionality for encapsulating data.
 It is a reference type that is similar to a class, but it is immutable by default.
 It is a good choice for a simple data container.

-> [!Note]
+> [!NOTE]
 > GitHub Copilot is very good at understanding the context of the code.
 From the prompt we gave it, it understood that the `FlightLogSignature` is a string in a specific format and that it can be parsed into a `FlightLogSignature` model, to make the code more readable and maintainable.

 - In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested `FlightLog` record as `WrightBrothersApi/Models/FlightLog.cs`.

 <img src="../../Images/Screenshot-Flight-FlightLogSignature.png" width="800">

-> [!Note]
+> [!NOTE]
 > GitHub Copilot has many quick actions that can be used to speed up the development process.
 In this case, it created a new file based on the code suggestions.

 - Copilot will add the code to a new empty file, but must be saved.